near/docs/docs/concepts/storage-staking.md

 ---
-id: storage
+id: storage-staking
 title: Storage Staking
 sidebar_label: Storage Staking
 ---

-When you deploy a smart contract to NEAR, you pay for the storage that this contract requires using a mechanism called storage staking.
-(You may have heard that NEAR charges rent for storage – this has not been true [since March 2020](https://github.com/near/nearcore/pull/2272)).
+> When you deploy a smart contract to NEAR, you pay for the storage that this contract requires using a mechanism called storage staking.
+>

-In storage staking (sometimes called _state_ staking), the account that owns a smart contract must stake (or lock) tokens according to the amount of data stored in that smart contract, effectively reducing the balance of the contract's account.
+> In storage staking (sometimes called _state_ staking), the account that owns a smart contract must stake (or lock) tokens according to the amount of data stored in that smart contract, effectively reducing the balance of the contract's account.

 <blockquote class="info">
 <strong>Coming from Ethereum?</strong><br><br>